-Eligible costs that may be included in this calculation are the costs of auxiliary services necessary for the electricity storage resource to respond when dispatched (e.g. heating/cooling of batteries, keeping the expander/turbine available for compressed air energy storage, etc.).
+Eligible standby costs that may be included in this calculation are the costs of auxiliary services necessary for the electricity storage resource to respond when dispatched (e.g. heating/cooling of batteries, keeping the expander/turbine available for compressed air energy storage, etc.).
 Eligible costs do not include costs related to components that are not directly related to energy generation (lighting, security etc.) or costs required to keep the electricity storage resource operating safely (protection and controls, controls, communications, etc.).

+For the purposes of this section:

+(a) standby auxiliary consumption represents auxiliary energy consumed while the electricity storage resource is available to provide operating reserve from injections but is not injecting energy; and

+(b) active auxiliary consumption represents incremental auxiliary energy consumed during actual energy injection in addition to (a), and is associated with maintaining energy injection capability.
+Active auxiliary consumption shall be reflected in the energy offer reference level as a station service cost pursuant to Section 7.6.2.
+Active auxiliary consumption shall not be included in the operating reserve offer reference level.

 Submissions regarding consumption of auxiliary power for reference levels must be supported by energy consumption meter data showing periods of idling (no operating reserve provided) and periods when operating reserve is provided to IESO.
 This data is used to assess the difference in auxiliary load when providing operating reserve versus when the resource is in operating mode.

 Average electricity price paid by the electricity storage resource for its withdrawals is calculated based on the prices paid by the electricity storage resource that is withdrawing from the same month in the previous year, escalated by the IESO annual escalation rate.

 The historical study period for auxiliary energy consumption for an electricity storage resource is one year.
 If one year of data is not available for a resource, a market participant must use a year of LMP data for a resource that is electrically proximate to the market participant’s resource.

-Stomay be derived from O&M-listed auxiliary consumption data for a BESS resourceexpected to remain .
+Methodology for Insufficient Historical Data for Electricity Storage Resources

+Where a market participant does not have one year of auxiliary energy consumption meter data reflecting standby and active operating modes of a dispatchable electricity storage resource, the market participant may request that the operating reserve offer reference level be determined using the alternative methodology in this subsection.

+Standby auxiliary consumption to be included in the operating reserve offer reference level may be derived from O&M-listed auxiliary consumption data for a BESS resource.
+Standby auxiliary consumption may be allocated over a maximum of twenty-two (22) hours per dispatch day to reflect the number of hours in which the electricity storage resource may reasonably be expected to remain in a standby state capable of providing operating reserve from injections.

+A market participant requesting use of this alternative methodology shall provide documentation supporting the absence of sufficient historical auxiliary energy consumption meter data.

 Operating Reserve Reference Levels – from Withdrawals